Beware the consequences of an invalid notice...

 W2.4(2) If, after the adjudicator notifies his decision a party is dissatisfied, that party may notify the other party of the matter which he disputes and state that he intends to refer it to the tribunal.
 The dispute may not be referred to the tribunal unless this notification is given within four weeks of the notification of the adjudicator's decision.

-Both parties relied upon an earlier judgement of O’Farrel J in Transport for Greater Manchester v Kier Construction Limited (t/a Kier Construction – Northern) [2021] EWHC 804 (TCC) but had different interpretations of that case.
+Both parties relied upon an earlier judgment of O’Farrel J in Transport for Greater Manchester v Kier Construction Limited (t/a Kier Construction – Northern) [2021] EWHC 804 (TCC) but had different interpretations of that case.

 In summary, Ravestein argued that: